-Document When Submitted/Required Content Summary Status Reports Annually at anniversary of project commencement (approval of project by Registry) Report confirming Project Operator, operational status, and any significant variations from eligibility, quantification, or Project Design Document Request for Third-Party Verification and Credits Always at end of Project Duration.
+Document When Submitted/Required Content Summary Monitoring Reports Annually at anniversary of the first Verification Report Report confirming Project Operator, operational status, and any significant variations from eligibility, quantification, or Project Design Document Request for Third-Party Verification and Credits Always at end of Project Duration.
 Before that, required before verification or issuance of credits.
 Can be PDD with updates on eligibility and quantification, as required by protocol.